cpske/ISP/assignment/ku-polls/inception.md

 ### Requirements

-Write requirements as a numbered list, based on what you read in the class Vision and discussion.
+Write a numbered list of the requirements for the KU Polls application, based on what you read in the class Vision statement and class discussion.
-As a developer, try not to invent your our requirements.

-Many projects write requirements as User Stories or Use Cases.
-We're not doing that here.
+Requirements are things the program should do.

 Characteristics of good requirements are: